P-p-H-d/c-stl-comparison/README.md

 * XXHASH (for hash function)

 Rather than measuring the performance of each individual methods exported by the library on some dataset, it measures the time taken by some test programs implementing a defined algorithm using the methods of the containers for this (to provide more real world examples).
-Of course, it doesn't mean that theses algorithms match with your use cases, so you should take them with a grain of salt.
+Of course, it doesn't mean that these algorithms match with your use cases, so you should take them with a grain of salt.

 Each dataset size is chosen so that the time using by the best library is around 1 second (which is a compromise between execution time and reliability of the test result).